 “Americans are already wary about traveling during a global pandemic and deserve to know that strict COVID-19 safety precautions will be followed if they choose to fly,” said William J. McGee, aviation adviser for Consumer Reports.

 “We need mandatory, enforceable health and safety rules so that every airline, airport and passenger can be held accountable to help stop the spread of this potentially deadly virus,” McGee says.
 “Mandatory standards will ultimately help the airlines recover from the current crisis by giving Americans more confidence that they will be safe when flying.”

-accompanying the petition, the organization noted that Americans encounter a varying array of conflicting health and safety policies at hundreds of US airports and every airline.
+In a letter accompanying the petition, the organization noted that Americans encounter a varying array of conflicting health and safety policies at hundreds of US airports and every airline.

 Travelers don’t know when they make a reservation, what the airline’s policies on healthy travel will be on the date when their flight takes off, the letter states.

 While some airlines are currently leaving middle seats open on flights, other carriers are booking passengers on every seat on their planes.
 The organization has heard from travelers concerned about overcrowded flights and that mask requirements are not being enforced consistently.